ParticulateFlow/pfmFOAM-public/pfm/applications/solvers/multiphase/twoPhaseEulerTurbFoam/README.md

 to compile the solver.

 ## Tutorials
 For both cases (ADM and SATFM) a simple fluidized bed tutorial is provided (compare with Schneiderbauer & Saeedipour, 2019).
-In addition, tutorials are added, which showcase the predictions of the thermal energy balance eautions for both, kinetic-theory Two-Fluid Model and SATFM (compare with Rauchenzauner & Schneiderbauer, Int.
+In addition, tutorials are added, which showcase the predictions of the thermal energy balance equations for both, kinetic-theory Two-Fluid Model and SATFM (compare with Rauchenzauner & Schneiderbauer, Int.
 J. Heat Mass Transf., 2022).

 ## References
 * Schneiderbauer, S. (2017).
 A spatially-averaged two-fluid model for dense large-scale gas-solid flows.
 AIChE Journal, 63(8), 3544–3562.